Heshamelsahhar/Matching-Game/README.md

 ## Getting Started

-You can start playing it immediately without any Prerequsites
+You can start playing it immediately without any Prerequsites by downloading it or from [here](https://heshamelsahhar.github.io/Matching-Game/)

 ## Languages used